Basics of Income Statement

 Conclusion

-The income statement presents a basic summary of the company’s income and expenses.
-It is very important to understand each line item to figure out the prospects of a company.
-The items like sales, net profit, operating profit, interest expenses are the variables for financial ratios that are tracked to analyze a particular company.
-Trends need to be tracked for most of the line items to gauge which way the company is improving and where it is slipping.
+The income statement presents a basic summary of the company's income and expenses.
+It is very important to understand each line item to figure out a company's prospects.
+The items like sales, net profit, operating profit, and interest expenses are the variables for financial ratios that are tracked to analyze a particular company.
+In addition, trends need to be tracked for most line items to gauge which way the company is improving and where it is slipping.

 Recommended Articles

 This article has been a guide to Income Statement Basics.
-Here we discuss the basic components of Income Statement (Sales, COGS, SG&A, EBIT, D&A, Interest Expense, Net Profit) with the help of practical examples.
+Here we discuss the basic components of the Income Statement (Sales, COGS, SG&A, EBIT, D&A, Interest Expenses, and Net Profit) with the help of practical examples.
 You can learn more about accounting from the following articles –